-These have come a long way since their inceptions are no longer for the exclusive realm of the “golf-cart-looking-tree-hugging-hippies-save the planet” kind of people.
-Electric vehicles are no longer like committing social suicide as people wonder how you will look inside a golf-cart.
+These have come a long way since their inceptions and are no longer for the exclusive realm of the “golf-cart-looking-tree-hugging-hippies” kind of people.
+Times have changed and we can thank BMW for that!

 BMW Active Hybrid 5

-Its a hybrid between an electric motor and a regular combustion engine.
-It has all the bell and whistles that you expect from a high end BMW with no compromise whats so ever.
+The Active Hybrid is a mix between an electric motor and a regular combustion engine.
+It has all the bell and whistles that you expect from a high-end BMW with no compromise whats so ever.
 Yes, you can still be cool and luxurious and drive a car that doesn’t cost you every time you start and stop in the city traffic.

 While coasting at speeds up to 160 km/h you can set it back to Eco Pro Mode and the petrol engine is switched off and fully decoupled so you are cruising for “free” and no emissions too so even the planet thanks you.